 Display Only IPv4

 -p ip option to filter and show only IPv4 connections.
 This can be useful generally because IPv6 protocol is not common.

 Display Only IPv6

 -p ipv6 option to filter and show only IPv6 connections.

 > netstat -p ipv6

 netstat command provides a lot of statistical information about the network stack.
-These statistics provides detailed metrics about protocols.
-We can list these statistical information with
+These statistics provide detailed metrics about protocols.
+We can list this statistical information with